rhocela/wisdom-walk/docs/intro.md

 - **Wisdom:** Teachings on how to live a godly life.
 Read them for practical guidance and moral insight.

 👉🏻 Read more about the [literary genres in the Bible](https://en.wikipedia.org/wiki/Biblical_genre).

+## Bible Translation to Use

+I use the English Standard Version **(ESV)** for this study, as it is known for its balance between word-for-word accuracy and readability.
+If I want to gain more clarity on certain passages, I typically refer to the Amplified Bible **(AMP)** for a more expansive translation, or the New Living Translation **(NLT)** for a thought-for-thought approach.

 ## Let's Go!